cshanor/pymotion/README.md

 # pymotion
-A motion detector for webcams, scripted in Python
+A motion detector for webcams, scripted in Python utilizing the OpenCV library.